October 22, 2020 – January 9, 2021Schedule Appointment

-The painted photographs at times exhibit dense grids of dots and dashes; small, biomorphic shapes stenciled in acrylic floating on the surface of the photograph; or as in UPMC, 2020, triangular stains of oil paint that have been painted freehand, to trace the negative space between tree branches and simulate stained glass windows in houses of worship.
-Johnson’s added forms represent with paint and brush what the eye and camera cannot apprehend; not only communication between plants, but, just as importantly, her material and spiritual experience of the landscape.
+Johnson takes photographs in the forests of her native Manitoba.
+Working intuitively, the artist transforms her 60” x 40” pigment prints into active grounds for applying both fine art and unconventional materials, such as oil paint, gold or brass leaf, sparkly holographic stickers, and photo-spotting ink, across their surfaces.
+At times the photographs, enhanced by hand, are flecked by a radiant spray of painted dots and dashes.
+At others, small biomorphic shapes stenciled in acrylic paint seem to ooze from the image or flit magically in the air.
+On CDMC, thickly-applied, shiny patches of oil paint trace negative spaces between tree branches and simulate stained glass windows in houses of worship.
+Johnson’s added forms represent with paint and brush what the eye and camera cannot apprehend; not only communication between plants, but, just as importantly, her personal experience of the landscape.
 “I do this to create a more honest image,” says Johnson.
 “To show not just what I saw, but how I feel about what I saw.”

 Work by Sarah Anne Johnson has been exhibited at the Metropolitan Museum of Art, New York; Solomon R. Guggenheim Museum, New York; Massachusetts Museum of Contemporary Art, North Adams, MA; Fondation Cartier pour l'Art Contemporain, Paris; National Gallery of Canada, Ottawa; Plug In Institute of Contemporary Art, Winnipeg; Art Gallery of Ontario, Toronto; Contemporary Art Museum, Raleigh, NC; the 5th Biennale de Montréal; Art Gallery of Nova Scotia, Halifax; and the National Gallery of Victoria, Melbourne, among numerous other institutions.
-She received her MFA at Yale University, after earning her BFA from the University of Manitoba.
+She received her BFA from the University of Manitoba and her MFA from Yale University.
 Johnson was born in 1976 in Winnipeg in Manitoba, Canada, where she currently resides.